 Learn how to crochet Arms and Body Parts on Amigurumi without sewing!

 This tutorial can be applied to attaching any amigurumi pieces that are attached horizontally to your project (so that they are attached on the same row).
-Unfortunately, for those that cut across multiple rounds unfortunately sewing is your only way – lol.
+Unfortunately, for those that cut across multiple rounds sewing is the only way – lol.

 Also, if you want to know how to join legs for your dolls and toys you can find that here.